-I am a general medical practitioner, amateur orchidologist and writer of biographies of obscure New Zealanders.
+I am a general medical practitioner, amateur orchidologist and writer of biographical notes on obscure

 I suppose I’d have to admit to having cacoethes scribendi—the irrepressible urge to write.